eainarafatasif/PyEditorial-master/README.md

    sudo systemctl status certbot.timer
    ```

-This setup will get your Django project deployed with Nginx, MySQL, and an SSL certificate on Ubuntu.
+This setup will deploy your Django project with Nginx, MySQL, and an SSL certificate on Ubuntu.